-Synchronizing Multiple AD9859s
+Synchronizing Multiple AD9951 Devices

-The AD9859 allows easy synchronization of multiple AD9859s.
+The AD9951 product allows easy synchronization of multiple AD9951 devices.
 There are three modes of synchronization available to the user: an automatic synchronization mode, a software controlled manual synchronization mode, and a hardware controlled manual synchronization mode.
 In all cases, when a user wants to synchronize two or more devices, the following considerations must be observed.
 First, all units must share a common clock source.
 Trace lengths and path impedance of the clock tree must be designed to keep the phase delay of the different clock branches as closely matched as possible.
-Second, the I/O UPDATE signal's rising edge must be provided synchronously to all devices in the system.
+Second, the rising edge of the I/O UPDATE signal must be provided synchronously to all devices in the system.
 Finally, regardless of the internal synchronization method used, the DVDD_I/O supply should be set to 3.3 V for all devices that are to be synchronized.
 AVDD and DVDD should be left at 1.8 V.

-In automatic synchronization mode, one device is chosen as a master; the other device(s) is slaved to this master.
+In automatic synchronization mode, one device is chosen as a master; the other device(s) are slaved to this master.
 When configured in this mode, the slaves automatically synchronize their internal clocks to the SYNC_CLK output signal of the master device.
-To enter automatic synchronization mode, set the slave device's automatic synchronization bit (CFR1<23> = 1).
+To enter automatic synchronization mode, set the automatic synchronization bit (CFR1<23> = 1) of the slave device.
 Connect the SYNC_IN input(s) to the master SYNC_CLK output.
 The slave device continuously updates the phase relationship of its SYNC_CLK until it is in phase with the SYNC_IN input, which is the SYNC_CLK of the master device.
 When attempting to synchronize devices running at SYSCLK speeds beyond 250 MSPS, the high speed sync enhancement enable bit should be set (CFR2<11> = 1).

 In software manual synchronization mode, the user forces the device to advance the SYNC_CLK rising edge one SYSCLK cycle (1/4 SYNC_CLK period).
-To activate the manual synchronization mode, set the slave device's software manual synchronization bit (CFR1<22> = 1).
+To activate the manual synchronization mode, set the software manual synchronization bit (CFR1<22> = 1) of the slave device.
 The bit (CFR1<22>) is cleared immediately.
 To advance the rising edge of the SYNC_CLK multiple times, this bit needs to be set multiple times.

 In hardware manual synchronization mode, the SYNC_IN input pin is configured such that it advances the rising edge of the SYNC_CLK signal each time the device detects a rising edge on the SYNC_IN pin.
 To put the device into hardware manual synchronization mode, set the hardware manual synchronization bit (CFR2<10> = 1).
 Unlike the software manual synchronization bit, this bit does not self-clear.
-Once the hardware manual synchronization mode is enabled, all rising edges detected on the SYNC_IN input cause the device to advance the rising edge of the SYNC_CLK by one SYSCLK cycle until this enable bit is cleared (CFR2<10> = 0).
+Once the hardware manual synchronization mode is enabled, all rising edges detected on the SYNC_IN input causes the device to advance the rising edge of the SYNC_CLK by one SYSCLK cycle until this enable bit is cleared (CFR2<10> = 0).

-Using a Single Crystal to Drive Multiple AD9859 Clock Inputs
+Using a Single Crystal to Drive Multiple AD9951 Clock Inputs

-The AD9859 crystal oscillator output signal is available on the CRYSTAL OUT pin, enabling one crystal to drive multiple AD9859s.
-In order to drive multiple AD9859s with one crystal, the CRYSTAL OUT pin of the AD9859 using the external crystal should be connected to the REFCLK input of the other AD9859.
+The AD9951 crystal oscillator output signal is available on the CRYSTAL OUT pin, enabling one crystal to drive multiple AD9951 devices.
+To drive multiple AD9951 devices with one crystal, the CRYSTAL OUT pin of the AD9951 using the external crystal should be connected to the REFCLK input of the other AD9951.